About Kudakwashe Mahachi - Pindula, Local Knowledge

 |+

 Mahachi was born in [[Entumbane]] in [[Bulawayo]] born on 29 September 1993 and later moved to [[Mzilikazi]] where he attended high school.
-He married to [[Martha Ndlovu]] and the couple has a child named [[Dineo Mahachi]].
+He was married to [[Ndlovu]] and the couple has a child named [[Dineo Mahachi]].

 |+